4 Skills for Publication-Ready Research

 Three hard constraints that Claude would not follow on its own:

 The pause-and-confirm protocol is what makes this work.
-It forces Claude to commit to an interpretation of pages 1–12 before seeing pages 13–24, which means it can’t retroactively revise early claims to sound more coherent with later material.
+It forces Claude to commit to an interpretation of pages 1–12 before seeing pages 13–24, which makes it unlikely to retroactively revise early claims to sound more coherent with later material.
 This is closer to how you’d actually read a paper yourself.

 Structured extraction.
 As Claude reads, it collects information along 8 dimensions: